Native to North America

 Large, fast-growing evergreen tree, ranging from 80 to 150 feet tall, with a 20 to 40-foot spread at maturity.
 Due to its sheer size and endless amount of needles the Eastern White Pine is a fantastic source of shelter for wild birds, many of whom regularly nest in the tree.
 Eastern White Pine cones also provide seeds that several forest dwelling birds appear to favor.

-Birds Most Commonly Associated with Eastern White Pine
+Birds Most Commonly Attracted to Eastern White Pine